alegrimaldi20/Audit-TSwap/README.md

 | Likelihood | Medium | H/M    | M      | M/L |
 |            | Low    | M      | M/L    | L   |

-We use the [CodeHawks](https://docs.codehawks.com/hawks-auditors/how-to-evaluate-a-finding-severity) severity matrix to determine severity.
-See the documentation for more details.

 # Audit Details
 ## Scope